dnp3/opendnp3-guide/source/layout/index.rst

 Components
 ============================

 Opendnp3 has a modular architecture to allow it to adapt to a number of platforms and languages.
-The following graph show the major modules (libraries and applications) that make up the opendnp3 project.
+The following graph show the major modules that comprise the opendnp3 project.
 Descriptions of each module are provided below the graph.

 **Related Topics**